1940 Half Dollar Value (2026 Guide): Errors List, ā€œSā€ & No Mint Mark Worth

 1940 Half Dollar Value By Variety

-Three distinct varieties emerged from the 1940 minting process, each commanding vastly different prices in today’s market.
+Three distinct varieties came from the 1940 minting process, and each commands very different prices in today’s market.
 If you know the grade of your coin, you can find the exact price below in the Value Guides section.

 1940 Half Dollar Value Chart